-Academic Interests: Dr. Johnson is an Associate Professor in the Department of Communication.
+Academic Interests: Dr. Johnson is a Professor in the Department of Communication.
 She has also served as Graduate Liaison for the department.
 Her area is interpersonal communication.

 Her research interests include long-distance relationships and computer-mediated communication, friendships, stepfamilies, and interpersonal argument.
 She has published in such venues as Communication Monographs, Journal of Communication, Journal of Social and Personal Relationships, and Personal Relationships.

 Bostwick, E. N., & Johnson, A. J. (in press).
 Family secrets: The influences of family communication patterns and parent-child conflict styles in the likelihood of telling a secret.
 Communication Reports.

 Johnson, A. J., & Cionea, I. A. (forthcoming 2018).
 A new measure for argument topic interdependence in serial arguments.
 In R. Lake (Ed.), Recovering argument.

 Johnson, A. J., Bostwick, E. N., & Bassick, M. (2017).
 Long-distance versus geographically close romantic relationships: The effects of social media on the development and maintenance of these relationships.
 In N. Punyanunt-Carter & J. S. Wrench (Eds.), Swipe right for love: The impact of social media in modern romantic relationships.
 Lexington Books.

 Johnson, A. J. (2017).
 Reliability of measurement.
 The SAGE encyclopedia of communication research methods (pp. 1425-1429).
 Thousand Oaks, CA: SAGE.

 Johnson, A. J. (2017).
 Reliability, Cronbach’s Alpha.
 The SAGE encyclopedia of communication research methods (pp. 1415-1417).
 Thousand Oaks, CA: SAGE.